minio/docs/source/reference/minio-mc/mc-mv.rst

       mc mv ~/mydata/object.txt play/mydata/otherobject.txt myminio/mydata

-   If you specify a directory or bucket to :mc-cmd:`~mc mv SOURCE`, you must also specify :mc-cmd-option:`~mc mv recursive` to recursively move the contents of that directory.
-If you omit the :mc-cmd-option:`~mc mv recursive` argument, :mc:`~mc mv` only moves objects in the top level of the specified directory or bucket.
+   If you specify a directory or bucket to :mc-cmd:`~mc mv SOURCE`, you must also specify :mc-cmd:`~mc mv --recursive` to recursively move the contents of that directory.
+If you omit the :mc-cmd:`~mc mv --recursive` argument, :mc:`~mc mv` only moves objects in the top level of the specified directory or bucket.